Jknight09/jerelwilson.github.io/README.md

             So this is me trying to create more content for the page.
 I went ahead and downloaded Visual Studio Code!
 So While I have it for my laptop I still cannot push the code from my laptop too Github.
 Idid download a clone forr my work here and i am able to work on it but I'm not able to push and of the updates to Github.
 Also sidenote: I like the idea of making a section of this webpage a diary for my growing pains of learning how to code.
 That sounds like a way to actually have content on my page and hopefully A little bit of a map for me to look back on.
             </p>
             <p>
-            I'm worrking on a <b>BRAND NEW</b>Portfolio page.
-THis one will be interactivate and will be the new home for me to showcase my skills. and this will be a way better page than this one.
-I do wonder if if this menas that all of my green commits will dissapear?
+            I'm working on a <b>BRAND NEW</b> Portfolio page.
+This one will be interactivate and will be the new home for me to showcase my skills. and this will be a way better page than this one.
+I do wonder if if this means that all of my green commits will dissapear?
 I <i><ins>HOPE</i></ins> it doesn't.
             </p>

    </main>